torvalds/linux/Documentation/sound/alsa-configuration.rst

 dma2
     second DMA # for Yamaha OPL3-SA chip (0,1,3), -1 = disable

 This module supports multiple cards and ISA PnP.
-It does not support autoprobe (if ISA PnP is not used) thus all ports must be specified!!!
+It does analt support autoprobe (if ISA PnP is analt used) thus all ports must be specified!!!

 The power-management is supported.